Welcome to MaineVu Maine Coons Cattery!

 Our kittens are born in a whelping pen in our kitten nursery and are handled daily.
 They remain with their mamma and siblings in the whelping pen until they are 4-5 weeks old and then they graduate to a play pen and begin learning litter box training 101, and are introduced to solid food.
 At 8 weeks old they receive their first vet visit and kitten vaccinations.
 They are then allowed the freedom of our home under strict supervision.
 They receive their second set of vaccinations at 12 weeks, are wormed and receive a microchip.

 Our reigning male, Mojo achieved the highest title level in TICA, and is the Maine Coon cat featured in Royal Canin ads and posters!
-He also made his tv debut earlier this year in a segment of the HBO series GIRLS!!
+He also made his tv debut in May 2016 in a segment of the HBO series GIRLS!!

 Our girls have also achieved Regional Winner, Supreme Grand Champion titles and have proved to be wonderful companions and terrific mothers.